 Community approaches to delivery

-The Nationwide Foundation is funding a series of events around the country aimed at raising the profile and understanding of Community-led Housing.
-These events, coordinated through the ACRE network, are particularly aimed at parish and local authority councillors, planning and housing officers, land agents, housing associations, consultants and community organisations.
+The Nationwide Foundation funded a series of events around the country aimed at raising the profile and understanding of Community-led Housing.
+These events, coordinated through the ACRE network, were particularly aimed at parish and local authority councillors, planning and housing officers, land agents, housing associations, consultants and community organisations.

-The North East event is being organised by CAN and will take place at the Sjøvoll Centre near Durham on Wednesday 20 June.
+The North East event was organised by CAN and held at the Sjøvoll Centre near Durham on Wednesday 20 June 2018.

-The North East event is doubling up as the launch of a new strategy for community-led housing covering the entire region.
-This strategy will contain a number of ambitions aimed at influencing policy makers and fund holders to help more local communities get involved.
+The North East event doubled up as the launch of a new strategy for community-led housing covering the entire region.
+This strategy contains a number of ambitions aimed at influencing policy makers and fund holders to help more local communities get involved.

 About Community-led Housing